Mubbyrex/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Debugging
 I learnt how to debug my error adequately before asking for help

-- I learnt how to read and understand HTTP Response Status code [Study link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)
+- I learnt how to read and understand HTTP Response Status codes [Study link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)
-- Though I am not experienced with python I also went over an article about Python Break points is.
+- Though I am not experienced with python but I went over an article about Python Break points.

 Python breakpoint() is a new built-in function introduced in Python.
 Python code debugging has always been a painful process because of the tight coupling between the actual code and the debugging module code.
  Its helpful to use in debugging so that you can easily hook other third-party debuggers on the fly.
 It also provides an easy option to disable the debugger and runs the program normally.